GameOVerX931/To-DO-list/README.md

 # To-DO-list
+CLICK ON RAW TO DOWNLOAD UNDER WORK ALONG.

 This is a simple To-Do List application built using HTML, CSS, and JavaScript.
 The app allows users to add tasks, mark them as complete, filter tasks, assign priority levels (high or low), and sort them alphabetically (A-Z and Z-A).
 The app is also responsive, making it mobile-friendly.
 Features
 1. Add Tasks